-Learn more about Foreign Language credit and requirements at the UW.
+Learn more about foreign Language credit and requirements at the UW.

-French & Italian Placement Tests
+French & Italian Placement Test Details

-You may wish to prepare for the test by consulting the following guides.
+Students do not need to study for the placement test but can review materials from previous courses.
+You may also prepare for the test by consulting the following guides.

 - STAMP 4S Benchmarks & Rubric Guide

 - STAMP 4S Guide to Improve Language Proficiency

 Register and pay to schedule the French placement test HERE using your UW email address and student ID number if you have one.

 If you have any technical issues with registering or taking the test please contact Avant’s Support team at firstname.lastname@example.org or phone 1-888-713-7887 for assistance.
 They are open 6:00 a.m. to 4:00 p.m.
 Pacific Time Monday – Friday.
 If you other questions or issues please contact the FIS main office at email@example.com.

 Students who wish to take the Italian placement test must email firstname.lastname@example.org to request the registration link.
 Students should note that ITAL 201 in Autumn 2023 is the highest level Italian language course we will offer during the 2023-2024 academic year.
 We will not offer ITAL 202, 203, or 301 so If you place beyond ITAL 201 there is not an Italian language course available this year.